YashS96/auth-system/README.md

 - swaggerUI: **localhost:8000/api-docs**

-- Application is deployed via render on SwarrgerUI Api docs: https://auth-system-tf6j.onrender.com/api-docs/ *bugs*: The hosted URL has a CORS issue due to swaggerUI url serve being different, advisible to test locally
+- Application is deployed via render on SwarrgerUI Api docs: https://auth-system-tf6j.onrender.com/api-docs/ *issues*: The hosted URL has a CORS issue due to swaggerUI url serve being different, advisible to test locally

 ## Application design
 The application is a based on a MVC architecture style.